atharv-004/tt06-seq-det-7seg/docs/info.md

 - In this project, we have made a sequence detector using finite state machine (FSM)
 - This is made using verilog, and detects sequence '1001'
 - The logic is made using cases, and it makes sure to detect the sequence while covering overlapping case as well
+- After detecting the sequence, the output is supposed to be '8.' else '-'

 ## How to test